seanyoung247/Amaze.me/README.md

 [Roboto](https://fonts.google.com/specimen/Roboto) is used for site UI and text because it is a simple easy to read font.

 [Orbitron](https://fonts.google.com/specimen/Orbitron) is used for the in game title bar clock.
 This was chosen as it is easy to read and is reminiscent of a digital clock.
-Only the numbers and ':' character are imported as it is only used for the clock.
+Only the numbers and ':' character are imported to aid load times as it is only used for the clock.

 [Permanent Marker](https://fonts.google.com/specimen/Permanent+Marker) is used for game generated messages because it is a visually interesting font that lends itself to the "hand drawn" aesthetic of the game.